8 largest islands in the world

 3. Kalimantan Island, Brunei, Indonesia, Malaysia - 748 168 km2

 Kalimantan Island is the largest island in Asia and the third-largest in the world.
 Kalimantan Island, divided into three parts between Brunei, Indonesia, and Malaysia, is capable of attracting millions of tourists every year through its dense tropical forests, exotic atmosphere, and wildlife.
-The area of the island is 743,330 km².
-The island is located in southeast Asia, within the Malay archipelago.
+The area of one of the world's largest islands is 43,330 km².
+The island is located in Southeast Asia, within the Malay archipelago.

 Europeans discovered the island during the Magellan expedition in 1521.

-Equatorial climate prevails on the island.
-The annual temperature is 26°C and the annual rainfall amounts to 2000–3000 mm and 5000 mm in the mountains.
+Equatorial climate prevails on the Kalimantan island annual temperature is 26°C and the annual rainfall amounts to 2000–3000 mm and 5000 mm in the mountains.